vitalets/playwright-bdd/README.md

 });
 ```

-Return value of `defineBddConfig()` is a directory path where test files will be generated.
+Return value of `defineBddConfig()` is a resolved directory where test files will be generated.
-It is convenient to use it as `testDir` option for Playwright.
+It is convenient to use it as a `testDir` option for Playwright.

 > If there is an external `cucumber.js` config file, it is also merged into configuration.